NPB's Umpire Evaluation System - Judging the Judges Behind the Scenes

 NPB Umpires in International Comparison

 Significant operational differences exist between MLB and NPB umpiring.
 MLB employs 76 full-time umpires who rotate across all ballparks throughout the season.
-NPB's approximately 60 umpires belong to their respective leagues and officiate only those games.
+NPB's approximately 60 umpires have been centrally managed by the NPB umpiring department since the 2011 merger and work games in both leagues.
 Korea's KBO has roughly 30 umpires and Taiwan's CPBL about 20, both using unified management systems modeled after MLB.
 Technology adoption timelines also differ: MLB began Zone Evaluation in 2008 and expanded replay review in 2014.
 KBO introduced video review in 2009, one year before NPB.
 For umpire training, MLB maintains a permanent school in Florida, whereas NPB offers only an annual short-term course each December.
 International tournament exchanges provide growing opportunities for technical improvement, but institutional gaps remain substantial.

 Consistency and Individual Strike Zone Variation